AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/leading-term-cost.md

 | 127 | 258110301843.86                                |

 ## Conclusions
 Folding $k$ instances for large $k$ is infeasible regardless of the strategy.
-It seems that we should execute foldings in a binary tree.
-This increases the verifier MSM cost over a strategy of folding many instances at once, since the verifier will not benefit from using larger MSMs lengths.
+It seems that we should execute foldings in a binary tree, meaning we take $k=1$ and employ the "Precompute" strategy.
+Unfortunately, this increases the verifier MSM cost over a strategy of folding many instances at once, since the verifier will not benefit from using larger MSMs lengths.

-From the above numbers, let's say we can fold one instance into a base instance in 8s (perhaps this is pessimistic, but recall these numbers are just for a single monomial term in a much more complex relation and don't include any additions or other Protogalaxy prover work!).
+From the above numbers, let's say we can fold one instance into a base instance in 2s (for small $n$ this seems plausible, for large $n$ it's pretty Precompute).
 Let's say we can execute 8 such operations in parallel in the client.
-Then we could fold 16 instances in $8*\log(16)=32$ s.
-We could do 32 instances at the cost of an additional $2*8$ s to deal with the base layer, and so on.
+Then we could fold 16 instances in $2*\log(16)=8$ s.
+We could do 32 instances at the cost of an additional $2*2$s to deal with the base layer.
+We could do 64 instances at the cost of an additional $4*2$ s (so altogehter $8 + 4 + 8 = 20$ for 64 instances).

 To move forward, we should:
  - Check my work here and incorporate realistic improvements.